djiglesias/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
+[image1]: ./images/histogram_raw.png "Raw Data Histogram"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
+[image2]: ./images/grayscale.png "Grayscale"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+[image3]: ./images/normalize.png "Normalize"
+[image4]: ./images/histogram_post.png "Preprocessed Histogram"

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-### Data Set Summary & Exploration
+## Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+### 1. Basic summary of the data set.

-I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799.
-* The size of the validation set is ?
+* The size of the validation set is 4410.
-* The size of test set is ?
+* The size of test set is 12630.
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3.
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43.

-#### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+#### 2. Visualization of the data set.

+The original data set contained an uneven distribution of images amoungst the traffic sign classes with the minimum  of 180 and a maximum of 2010 images in a single class.
+The histogram below shows the frequency of images in each of the data sets (training, validation, testing) with the frequency of on the y-axis and sign classification on the x-axis.

 ![alt text][image1]

+---
-### Design and Test a Model Architecture
+## Design & Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.
+#### 1. Preprocessing the Data Set

+#### Grayscaling the Images
+The images were converted to grayscale reducing their size from 32x32x3 to 32x32x1 which ultimately reduces the overhead for the neural network by a third.
+Grayscale allows an image to be represented as shades and can better be converted into gradients than if using an RGB image.
+Since TensorFlow is looking for a variable of size (?, 32, 32, 1) to train the network, I experienced issues with image size when converting to scale with OpenCV since it deemed the fourth dimension of '1' unnecessary and returned an image set of size (?, 32, 32) which is incompatible.
+Instead, I used numpy.sum() with option `keepdims=True` to average the three colour channels to a single value while maintaining a compatible shape.

+![alt text][image4]

+#### Normalize the Images
+The grayscaled images were normalized from range (0,255) to (-1,1) ...

-![alt text][image2]
+![alt text][image4]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:
+#### Augment Training Data Set
+Since the data set was unevenly distributed, my worry was that the network would train more on certain signs more than others.
+To even the playing field I simply concatenated the images of each class to themselves until they reached a minimum threshold provided (4000 in my case) so that all the classes would have an equal prediction accuracy.

-![alt text][image3]
+![alt text][image4]

-The difference between the original data set and the augmented data set is the following ...

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.